-Housing SLC is a draft plan to address the housing crisis over the next 5 years.
+Housing SLC is a plan to guide the City’s housing-related efforts over the next 5 years.
 This plan is based on what we learned from over 6,500 residents when we asked them about their needs and their vision for Salt Lake City.
-We determined 6 key findings from these interactions which are listed below and in the full draft.
+Six key findings came out of these interactions, which are listed below.

 - Rental vacancy rates are low and home sale prices are unaffordable to most residents, putting strain on existing rental housing and causing rents to rise dramatically.